Cowboys News App [Android]

 How Mike McCarthy's System Looks in Dallas 2

-LOS ANGELES, CA – JANUARY 12: #4 of the reacts after a play in the third quarter against the in the Divisional Playoff game at Los Angeles Memorial Coliseum on January 12, 2019 in Los Angeles, California.
+LOS ANGELES, CA – JANUARY 12: Dak Prescott #4 of the Dallas Cowboys reacts after a play in the third quarter against the Los Angeles Rams in the NFC Divisional Playoff game at Los Angeles Memorial Coliseum on January 12, 2019 in Los Angeles, California.
 (Photo by Sean M. Haffey/Getty Images)

 Lastly, it's important to note from McCarthy's Packers run that he inherited two years of veteran Brett Farve, while helping to develop Aaron Rodgers for two years.
 Not only does he not have to deal with an aging quarterback but he also doesn't need to mold a 22-year-old quarterback out of clay.